 Who is Wonder Girl? contains examples of:

-- Canon Discontinuity: The part where Wonder Woman saved the baby Donna Troy from the fire and sent her to Paradise island is completely erased, as after Crisis she had just arrived into the world of men.
+- Wonder Woman saving the baby Donna Troy from the fire and sending her to Paradise island as expounded on in Who Is Donna Troy? is completely erased, as after Crisis Diana had just arrived into the world of men.
 The memory that Donna had of her past, which Phoebe said it was not true, was not even that: she remembered being saved by a firemen, and attending school.
 And, all of a sudden, she had no idea where did her powers came from until Phoebe gave the new canon.

 - Hero of Another Story: The Titans missed the Invasion! crossover because they were busy in space with all this.
 And, more tragically, the first thing that Nightwing heard when he returned to Earth was that Jason Todd had just died.

 - Insectoid Aliens: Sparta's species.

 - Jerk with a Heart of Gold: Athyns was eventually revealed as such.
 He began as a Crazy Survivalist who would kill anyone who enters to his planet uninvited, and ended as the Boisterous Bruiser of the "seeds".

 - Last of His Kind: Athyns, as Sparta's aliens destroyed his planet attempting to kill him.

 - Athyns, who began as a complete jerk, acknowledged that if he had believed the Titans from the start or not took control of the ship, Xanthi may still be alive.

 - The Titans of Myth had this as well.
 First, Rea felt so alone being the only lone Titan while all the others had wives or husbands, that she sought the aliens in the planet beneath New Chronos instead.
 This led to the surge of demigods that engaged in destructive wars.
 To make amends for this, they sought and trained doomed children to be good demigods; but it did not work well with Sparta, who ruled her planet with an iron fist instead.